cmclellen/cmclellen.github.io/resume.markdown

         - Led and mentored the development team in successfully delivering an Azure Integration Services (AIS) solution to Azure.
         - Drove the adoption of TDD and visualised code coverage stats via the CI build dashboard.
         - Built out CI/CD pipelines using GitHub Action, and configuring the security thereof with environment appropriate approval gates.
-        - Defined the branching strategy and configured the branch related quality gates.
+        - Defined the branching strategy that was followed and configured branch related quality gates.
         - Guided the team with DDD (Domain-Driven Design) and the event-driven architecture that was implemented.
         - Helped develop an Angular SPA that fronted the APIs deployed as part of the solution.
-        - Developed the IaC Bicep scripts that provisioned the various required resources into Azure.
+        - Documented the architecture using C4 models and deployment diagrams.

   - company: Eighty20 Solutions
     company_description: Azure Cloud - Consultancy
-    duration: May 2022 - March 2024
+    duration: May 2022 - Mar 2024
     role: Senior Consultant
     projects:
       - name: DEFS (Department of Fire and Emergency Services)